Dan Kolsrud

-Dan Kolsrud is an American film producer.
+Dan Kolsrud (d.
+2024) was an American film producer.
 The movies he worked on were nominated 24 times at the Academy Award and won 3 Oscars.

 Biography

-Dan Kolsrud is a 1970 graduate of the University of North Carolina Department of Radio, Television and Motion Pictures.
+Dan Kolsrud was a 1970 graduate of the University of North Carolina Department of Radio, Television and Motion Pictures.
 After graduating, he worked in the television industry on the East coast for a few years, and then moved to Hollywood to work in movie production.

-He is also Executive Vice President Worldwide Theatrical Physical Production for Metro-Goldwyn-Mayer since 2008.
+He was Executive Vice President Worldwide Theatrical Physical Production for Metro-Goldwyn-Mayer from 2008 - 2011.

 Filmography

 He was producer for all films unless otherwise noted.